Information for Majors

 - An annotated bibliography of primary and secondary sources that would be used in the writing of the senior thesis.

-The senior thesis represents the culmination of your academic study at Reed and allows students to apply the frameworks and methodologies of literary study they have learned to research a topic of their own devising.
+The senior thesis represents the culmination of students' academic study at Reed and allows them to apply the frameworks and methodologies of literary study they have learned to research a topic of their own devising.
 Working in close consultation with a Chinese department faculty advisor and making use of both primary, Chinese-language sources and secondary sources in both English and Chinese, students will over the course of a year produce a 50-70 page essay.
 After the submission of their written thesis, students will defend their work in a one-hour long rigorous oral examination at the end of the semester.